AiGaA/BlackJackGame/README.md

-This is the Code Institute student template for deploying your third portfolio project, the Python command-line project.
+BlackJack is a Python terminal game, which runs in the Code Institutes mock terminal on Heroku.
+Users simply can try to beat the computer by choosing which turn to take - 'HIT' or 'STAND'.

 ## Reminders